ZhenyingZhu/StudyNotes/SystemDesign.md

 High level design: all of them have LB

 - Tweet service: receive, forward tweets to timeline and service services.
 Store tweet info, nums of tweet from a user, user likes, etc.
-  - Tables: Users: isHotUser; Tweet: SKL UserId, CreationTime; Favorite_Tweet: likeTime
+  - Tables: Users: isHotUser; Tweet: SK UserId, CreationTime; Favorite_Tweet: likeTime
   - Generate tweet id: option 1: use UUID, 2: use user id append a monotonically increasing counter.
   - use write through cache because tweet is read heavy.
 If write to cache fails, still return success if write to DB is succeed
   - scaling up: partition cache and datastore.
 User table shard by hash of userId.
 Tweet table shard by userId can cause hotspot.
 Add more replicas to the hotspot partition.
 Can throttle user who creates too many tweets.
 Can move old tweet to cold storage.
 Shard by tweet id makes get tweets for a user across partitions.
 Two layer sharding: first by userId and then by tweet id.